Projects

 Developed at ChangeMakers Summer Camp 2025 at Indian Institute of Technology(IIT),Delhi

-lithium-ion batteries, demonstrating the impact a simple yet effective idea could have on reducing waste and conserving valuable resources.
+With their support, our initiative successfully recycled 2 tons of lithium-ion batteries, demonstrating the impact a simple yet effective idea could have on reducing waste and conserving valuable resources.
 This initiative not only provided a practical solution to a pressing environmental issue but also helped establish the foundation for future projects aimed at promoting sustainability and responsible resource use.